Saric-Group/MembraneReviewTutorials/DNTSimulations/README.md

-# Tether extrusion with a Dynamically Triangulated Network (DTN)
+# Tether extrusion with a Dynamically Triangulated Network

+Generating the force-extrusion profile shown in OurReviewEtAl., (2024) requires two steps in the analysis, which are detailed below.
+All the codes necessary to generate the data are provided.
+These have been tested and thoroughly commented with the goal of teaching the simulator that follows the tutorial the basic functioning of the [TriLMP software](https://github.com/Saric-Group/trimem_sbeady).
+At the end of the tutorial, the simulator will be able to simulate Dynamically Triangulated Networks (DTNs) using TriLMP.

 ## 1. Generate initial configurations